eclipse-openj9/openj9-docs/docs/xtrace.md

 Trace data can be written to one of the following locations:

 - Memory buffers that can be dumped or snapped when a problem occurs.
-Use the `-Xtrace:buffers=<size>` option to control the size of the buffer allocated to each thread.
+Use the [`-Xtrace:buffers=<size>`](#buffers) option to control the size of the buffer allocated to each thread.
 Buffers allocated to a thread are discarded when that thread terminates.
-To examine the trace data captured in these memory buffers, you must snap or dump the data, then format the buffers.
+To examine the trace data captured in these memory buffers, you must snap or dump the data.
+Use the [`-Xdump:snap`](xdump.md#dump-agents) option to vary the events that cause a snap trace file to be produced.
+When produced, format the buffers by using the [trace formatter](tool_traceformat.md).
-- One or more files that are using buffered I/O. Use the `-Xtrace:output` option.
+- One or more files that are using buffered I/O. Use the [`-Xtrace:output`](#output) option.
-- An external agent in real time, using the `-Xtrace:external` option.
+- An external agent in real time, using the [`-Xtrace:external`](#external-tracepoint) option.
-- stderr in real time.
+- `stderr` in real time.
 - Any combination of the other items in this list.

 ## Default tracing